monajemi/clusterjob/README.md

 versions, we hope to include other heavily used programming languages such as Python, and R.

+You can find CJ book project at https://github.com/monajemi/CJ-book

 Copyright 2015 Hatef Monajemi (monajemi@stanford.edu)